FrancoCaredda/red_black_tree/README.md

 ## How to use
 > WARNING: This code shouldn't be used in production.
 > The data structure is not optimised because for each call of the Insert/Delete methods, new/delete operators are called.
-> Instead use the STL's std::map contained
+> Instead use the STL's std::map container

 ```C++
 void RedBlackTree<T>::Insert(T value); // Inserts a value into the tree